Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

 Another changing property of a disappearing disk is its vertical aspect ratio.
-In the inner part of the disk the dominant heating mechanism which sets the aspect ratio is viscous heating, which decreases with decreasing accretion rate onto the central star (Bitsch et al., 2015).
-As the aspect ratio of the disk decreases, the eccentricity of resonant planets undergoing damping from the disk also decreases (see e.g. Xu and Lai, 2017).
-With decreasing eccentricity the frequency of libration of resonant planets increases (Batygin and Morbidelli, 2013).
+In the inner part of the disk the dominant heating mechanism which sets the aspect ratio is viscous heating, which decreases with decreasing accretion rate onto the central star \citep{Bitsch2015}.
+As the aspect ratio of the disk decreases, the eccentricity of resonant planets undergoing damping from the disk also decreases (see e.g.\ \citealt{Xu2017}).
+With decreasing eccentricity the frequency of libration of resonant planets increases \citep{Batygin2013}.
 This may cause instabilities due to the passage through commensurabilities among the libration periods of multiple resonant planets or between libration and synodic periods.